mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 PEARL PASSENGER LINER
 The Pearl passenger liner is Kraken Heavy Industries (KHI) Consortium’s answer to jump-3 transit between the remote Lyheric Cluster and the remainder of the Corellan League.
-Based on a 25-metre spherical hull, the Pearl uses advanced KHI-engineered drive and battery technology to optimise performance and is capable of wilderness refuelling to pass through such undeveloped systems as Nowhere, Dawn, Healer and Virtue.
-The Pearl is employed by the Gateway Consortium in transits not justifying its 40-metre Amethyst merchantmen.
+Based on a 25-meter spherical hull, the Pearl uses advanced KHI-engineered drive and battery technology to optimize performance and is capable of wilderness refuelling to pass through such undeveloped systems as Nowhere, Dawn, Healer and Virtue.
+The Pearl is employed by the Gateway Consortium in transits not justifying its 40-meter Amethyst merchantmen.

-Favourably comparable in price and performance to the Third Imperium’s standard subsidised liner design, and with the ability to add armament against pirate and ihatei activity, the Pearl liner is a common starship within and around the Corellan League.
+Favorably comparable in price and performance to the Third Imperium’s standard subsidized liner design, and with the ability to add armament against pirate and ihatei activity, the Pearl liner is a common starship within and around the Corellan League.
 It can support 24 passengers in relative comfort and transport an additional 16 in low